georchestra/georchestra/migrations/18.06/README.md

 With [#1919](https://github.com/georchestra/georchestra/issues/1919), `orgsSearchBaseDN` was renamed into `orgSearchBaseDN`.
 This impacts the console and security-proxy webapps.
 Please update your datadir files.

+With #1968 all connections to the DB are performed with role `georchestra` instead of `www-data`.

 ## URL pattern changes